| | |

 is a case where Vista may well penalize users across the board for

+the sake of DRM, whether users are accessing DRMed content or not.
 All the more reason to ask: Why should any of us bother with Vista

 at all?
 I spent a couple of hours the other night poking at Vista